Delicious vegan orzo recipe that’s super easy to make and topped off with homemade vegan parmesan. Beginner-friendly and can be made in bulk.

 - 6 cloves garlic

-- 1-2 tbsp brown sugar I used brown muscovado sugar
+- 1-2 tablespoon brown sugar I used brown muscovado sugar

-- 2 tbsp olive oil Or other vegetable oil
+- 2 tablespoon olive oil Or other vegetable oil

 - 7 red peppers